Online Covariance Matrix Estimation in Stochastic Gradient Descent: Online Approach

+The alternative non-overlapping estimate at the $n$-th step includes squared block sums of $\{B_{i}\}_{i\in S_{n}}$.
+It is then defined as

-The estimate $\hat{\Sigma}_{n, NO}$ in \eqref{est_NO} is based on non-overlapping batches in \eqref{eq:non-over-batch}.
-The non-overlapping estimator is also recursive and can perform real-time update.
+The non-overlapping version estimator is also recursive and can perform a real-time update.
 The algorithm is almost the same as the overlapping one with same computational and memory complexity.
-One can follow the above derivation to modify algorithm \ref{algo:recursive}.
-In the stationary process case, \cite{resampling} showed that the mean squared error of the non-overlapping estimator is 33\% larger than that of the overlapping batch-means estimator, while the convergence rates are the same.
-Due to its simpler structure, we also introduce the non-overlapping version here since it is easier to analyze theoretically.
-In a mean estimation model we can obtain the precise order of the mean squared error; see Section \ref{sec:simple case}.
+One can follow the derivation of Algorithm \ref{algo:recursive} to get Algorithm \ref{algo:non-overlapping}.